-Community Health Centers, Federally Qualified Health Centers (FQHC) and Hospital-based Clinics are eligible to participate in the PCMH Accreditation Program and receive technical assistance.
-These PCMH accreditation providers receive non-financial support to assist in obtaining or maintaining either NCQA PCMH recognition, at any level or Primary Care Medical Home certification for practices accredited by the Joint Commission in Ambulatory Care.
+Community Health Centers and Federally Qualified Health Centers (FQHC) are eligible to participate in the PCMH Accreditation Program and receive technical assistance.
+These PCMH accreditation providers receive non-financial support to assist in obtaining or maintaining either NCQA PCMH recognition or Primary Care Medical Home certification for practices accredited by The Joint Commission in Ambulatory Care.

 Please note: NCQA PCMH recognition is considered only for sites that have specifically achieved recognition, unlike The Joint Commission Ambulatory Care Accreditation including PCMH certification, which recognizes the entire organization.